-The SCDC does not post positions from third party staffing agencies online, unless the positions are internal.
-If your position/company falls into this category, you may still complete this form for review.
-If accepted, the opening may instead be displayed in the Employment Binders available to students in our office.
+Starr does not post positions from third party staffing agencies on Starr Search, our job and internship portal, unless the positions are internal.
+If your position/company falls into this category, you may still register your firm and post an opportunity.
+If accepted, the opening may instead be displayed in the on our bulletin boards accessible to students directly outside our Center.

 We will not post positions requiring students to pay special fees, purchase training materials, or participate in multi-level marketing as a preliminary condition of employment.